CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Application-Layer/_index.md

 ---
 The only application layer protocol monitored by NetQ is NTP, the Network Time Protocol.

-It is important that the switches and hosts remain in time synchronization with the NetQ appliance or Virtual Machine to ensure collected data is properly captured and processed.
+It is important that the switches and hosts remain in time synchronization with the NetQ appliance or virtual machine to ensure collected data is properly captured and processed.
 You can use the `netq show ntp` command to view the time synchronization status for all devices or filter for devices that are either in synchronization or out of synchronization, currently or at a time in the past.

 The syntax for the show commands is: